Franklin & Grand Isle County - Museum Directory

 Grand Isle Historical Society

-The Hyde Log Cabin, circa 1784, is the oldest in New England, with furniture, clothing, and artifacts attractively arranged as a home setting.
-There are two glass display cases to view small items and books.
-The schoolhouse, also known as the "Block Schoolhouse," was built in 1814 of squared-off (blocked) logs.
-The cabin and schoolhouse are on U.S. Route 2 adjacent to the Grand Isle Elementary School, and are open to visitors during the hours listed below.
-Docent Charlene Southwick is in attendance to welcome visitors.
+The Hyde Log Cabin, c1784, is one of the oldest in New England, with furniture, clothing, and artifacts arranged as a home setting.
+There are two glass display cases containing small items and books.
+The District #4 School also known as Corner School was built in 1814 of squared-off (blocked) logs.
+The School contains exhibits related to the Town's history.
+Docents are in attendance to welcome visitors.

 Highgate Historical Society